autowarefoundation/odd-usecase-scenario/usecases/README.md

 ## Continuously Met Conditions

 When describing driving scenarios, there may be times when it is desirable to specify a specific condition that Ego must obey from the start of the scenario until its end.
-Ghekin does not provide a built-in approach for defining these types of conditions, so it must be handled in a custom ruleset.
+Gherkin does not provide a built-in approach for defining these types of conditions, so it must be handled in a custom ruleset.

 If the number of `When`/`Then` steps is low (~2), then it is possible to simply repeat the condition in all `Then` sections.
-The problem is when there is a large number of steps, making the repetitions take increasingly more space and degradating the scenario's readability.
+The problem is when there is a large number of steps, making the repetitions take increasingly more space and degrading the scenario's readability.
 To handle these cases, the following **optional** approach can be adopted:
 - List the continuously met conditions only on the last `Then` keyword of the scenario.
 - Each condition must be described in a separate statement.
 - At the end of each condition, append "at all times" to clearly state the intended meaning.